ivanrichmond/hello/README.md

 4. As I have it now, a new account creation will reroute to /users/123.
 This is appropriate for an existing user editing user settings, or an admit changing user settings, but not for a new account.
 Figure out a way to know if it's a new account and change redirect to / in that case.
+5. Make delete user reroute to different places, depending on /user or /admin  -- **DONE**
+- I did this by putting name/value's in both the user and admin delete buttons.
+    - both have name="from"
+    - user has value="user" and admin has value="admin"
+    - In the action, I branch on this and redirect accordingly.
+    - See "Multiple Actions" in React Router documentation on `action`.

 #### Routing